akshaysrr/akshaysrr/README.md

 💻 All of my projects are available on GitHub

-💬 Ask me about **Programming, DevOps Pipeline development, Machine Learning**
+💬 Ask me about **Programming, GitHub Actions, Jenkins Pipeline development, Machine Learning, Docker, Kubernetes**

 📫 Reach out to me at rakshay2609@gmail.com